-Mat Hofma & Erik Polumbo (from Maitland, Florida, USA) started Mini Materials almost 8 years ago.
+Jared Waters (from Portland, OR) started Mini Materials about 8 years ago.

 My name is Mat Hofma, and I created Mini Materials.
 We sell miniature masonry and woodworking supplies like cinder blocks, red bricks, pallets, lumber, and even molds to pour your own cinder blocks.

 Since then we've expanded to different styles of mini masonry and even kits to build models.